About Tony

 Tony wins a bronze medal at the 2018 IMO

 Throughout all this time, he has also been actively involved in the New Zealand Maths Olympiad.
-He regularly lectures at the January maths camps, including at the start of 2025, and he has been involved with squad and team training.
+He regularly lectures at the January maths camps, including at the start of 2026, and he has been involved with squad and team training.
 He is part of the New Zealand Mathematical Olympiad Committee.

 Tony believes that Olympiad mathematics is the best way to develop quantitative problem-solving skills and the kind of creative thinking that is most applicable to the world today.
 Whereas school maths teaches you the vocabulary and grammar of mathematics, Olympiad mathematics teaches you how to create your own ideas using the language of mathematics, and how to truly think mathematically.
 To this end, while many other tutors focus on theory and problems, Tony balances that with problem-solving strategies, higher maths, and historical and mathematical context.
-Five years into tutoring, Tony continues to build on his collection of handouts and courses, and refine his pedagogy to most effectively help his students master, and inspire a passion for, mathematical thinking.
+Six years into tutoring, Tony continues to build on his collection of handouts and courses, and refine his pedagogy to most effectively help his students master, and inspire a passion for, mathematical thinking.